CoderJoshDK/Ray-Tracing/README.md

    - Defocus blur (depth of field)

 ## Output
 Output is in .ppm format.
-Right now, to get an output image, run `./InOneWeekend > image.ppm`
+Right now, to get an output image, run build and run.
+The exe will output `image.ppm`

 ### To-Do
  - BVH